jlg-formation/anyzz1-june-angers-2024/README.md

 - define a signal from an existing observable
 - define a signal from a value
 - define a computed from one or many signals and show the performance gain.

+### Passing the project with OnPush Strategy

+- putting OnPush on AppComponent.